Where Fashion Meets Friendship: James Veloria Studio

 KM: Do you find that there any challenges working together?

 BG: Of course!
 Allot of our best work and decisions come from some pretty lengthy arguments.
 We're both very stubborn people!

 CW: There are always challenges in working with anyone but I think we're really fortunate that our skills and interests complement each other.

 KM: What makes a piece of clothing beautiful to you?

 CW: I think I'm most drawn to unique construction that adds something unexpected to a classic shape or anything clever with a sense of humor.

 BG: There always needs to be something a little off about everything I like but with intention.
-I love beautifully made garments that look a little fucked up or make you think
+I love beautifully made garments that look a little fucked up or make you think "Was that intentional?"

 KM: What are your top three collections of all time?

 CW & BG: Currently (of course this is always changing), they are Martin Margiela SS 2000, Helmut Lang FW 1999, and Jean Paul Gaultier FW 1993.